simonw/til/sqlite/sqlite-tg.md

   ]
 }
 ```
-This is already useful: having an easily installed mechanism for converting between WKT and GeoJSON with a SQL query is a great thing to have.
+This is already useful: an easily installed mechanism for converting between WKT and GeoJSON with a SQL query is a great thing to have.

 Let's convert a point within San Francisco to WKB binary format:
 ```sql